omrawal/Image_Enigma/README.md

 # Image_Enigma
 Steganography

-A simple Python App to Perform Steganograpgy Steganography is the technique of hiding secret data within an ordinary, non-secret, file or message in order to avoid detection; the secret data is then extracted at its destination.
+A simple Python App to Perform Steganography Steganography is the technique of hiding secret data within an ordinary, non-secret, file or message in order to avoid detection; the secret data is then extracted at its destination.